 The Baltimore Orioles are paying Chis Davis $23 Million this year and for each of the next five.
 He hits a lot of home runs but strikes out way more than anyone else in a season.
 He’s leading the American League this year with 83 strikeouts as I write this, less than one third of the way through the season.
 By contrast, in 1941, Joe DiMaggio struck out 37 times during the entire season.
 Davis led the league in strikeouts each of the last two years, striking out a total of 437 times over those two years.
 DiMaggio struck out only 359 times over his entire 13-year career.

 Davis can be expected to hit a home run once every four games or so.
 The rest of the time he’s striking out.
 Davis and Napoli are just examples.
 The strikeout is ruining baseball, which already has enough issues.

-I wrote about Jim Bunning the other day, but I didn’t mention that at the time of his retirement, he had struck out more batters, 2855 in his 17 years, than anyone in history except Walter Johnson.
+I wrote about Jim Bunning the other day, but I didn’t bother to mention that at the time of his retirement, he had struck out more batters, 2855 in his 17 years, than anyone in history except Walter Johnson.
 That was in an era when hitters would do anything to avoid striking out.
-Bunning mentioned how hard it was to face the likes of Yogi Berra, who struck out only 414 times over 19 years (less than Chris Davis in the last two years), and Stan Musial, who struck out 696 time in 22 years.
+Bunning mentioned how hard it was to face the likes of Yogi Berra, who struck out only 414 times over 19 years (less than Chris Davis in the last two years), and Stan Musial, who struck out 696 times in 22 years.
 The list goes on.